johnalvero/clamav-s3-mirror/README.md

 ```
 At this point, you may already test the build process through CodeBuild service page in the AWS Management Console.
 If the the previous steps are done successfully, you should see files in the target bucket already after the build is finished.

+# Setup a build trigger
+This step schedules a regular run of the codebuild project.

 ## Setup website hosting on the target bucket
 ```
 aws s3 website s3://<target-bucket>/ --index-document index.html